kaievns/the-log/posts/lead/people-management-101.md

 Task is a measure of utility.
 A person is expected to complete a task as closely to the specification as possible, and as quickly as possible.
 For example:

 > Hey, you there!
-I want to hang a picture on the wall, so if it's not too much
+I want to hang a picture on this wall, so if it's not too much
 > trouble, please drill me a hole right here where I'm pointing.

 A goal is a different thing all together and in this case would sound something